Endurance or speed that seems to be the option for most runners. I fully admit to running distance because I’m not a speedster!

 For a marathoner, a 5K seems teeny tiny, and that can be a good thing.
 Because every now and then, we all need a little mental breather.

-A shorter, quicker race can be a good way to prevent that mental fatigue that can really interfere with your motivation.
 Running a 5K allows you to test out your training, work on race day nerves and get a quick boost of motivation when you realize all that endurance is paying off in other ways.

 Other ways to connect with Coach Amanda